ARTICLE CATEGORIES

 A Note About Freezing Fruit

-There are several fruits that can be frozen although, unlike the vegetables above, fruits do not need to be blanched first.
+There are several fruits that can be frozen, and unlike most vegetables, fruits generally do not need to be blanched first.
 Fruits that freeze well include:

 • Apricots*